danielatuia/manual_testing_portofolio/Final Project/README.md

 Regression Testing is executed after the bugs are fixed, to confirm that changes in the code has not affected the existing features and the functionalities work fine.

 ## 1.7.
 Test Completion phase

+As the Exit criteria were satisfied as mentioned above, testing can be concluded.